Working and living in New Zealand...

 You wouldn't ask your neighbour to do eye surgery on you after she watched a few YouTube videos, so don't do Do-It-Yourself immigration advice!
 Like in most countries, what looks like 'easy' government forms does not always turn out to be easy to complete and submit with the required evidentiary attachments, and no one should start a journey to New Zealand with a declined application.
 I am happy to spend time with you, no cost, to evaluate what the best choices are for you to work and live in New Zealand.

-In Zealand, the Ministry for Business, Innovation and Employment manages the NZ Immigration Service, and the MBIE Registrar of Immigration Advisers has appointed me to his 2021 Licensed Immigration Advisers Reference Group as adviser.
+In Zealand, the Ministry for Business, Innovation and Employment manages the NZ Immigration Service, the MBIE Registrar of Immigration Advisers has appointed me to his 2021 Licensed Immigration Advisers Reference Group, and I am a member of the 2022 Graduate Diploma in New Zealand Immigration Advice Industry Partnership Committee.

 let's get you into NZ